-It wasn’t until recently that when I, Cherise, really began to look at the notion of self-sabotage, that I realized I may not know as much as I thought I did.
+It wasn’t until recently that I, Cherise, really began to look at the notion of self-sabotage.
+I realized I may not know as much as I thought I did.

 In a Facebook group discussion, we were attempting to determine why we felt stuck and not achieving our dreams.
-The question was asked if we were sabotaging our success?
-To make sure I was answering honestly, I first looked at the definition for sabotage.
+The question was asked, “Are we sabotaging our success?”
+To make sure I was answering honestly, I first looked at the definition of sabotage.

-Once I saw the word deliberately, I immediately dismissed this as being a personal issue and then questioned if I had been using the word incorrectly in the past.
+Once I saw the word deliberately, I immediately dismissed this as being a personal issue.
+I questioned if I had been using the word incorrectly in the past.
 Deliberate?
-That was a game changer.
+That was a game-changer.

 Until that moment, I only saw sabotage as the unconscious things we do that get in the way of our accomplishments.
 You know, like being in relationships with people who take more than they give; leaving us depleted of the energy needed to pursue personal and professional goals.
-Or maybe, over committing so you routinely wait until the last minute to complete tasks.
+Or maybe, over-committing and routinely waiting until the last minute to complete tasks.

 So, now the question that begs to be answered is: Are these choices deliberate?
 Yes and no.